Mass-Disaster Casework: 9/11 WTC, 2004 Tsunami and Indian Cases

 The osteological component of the MH17 identification was significant.
 The high-altitude breakup and impact fragmented many victims, and several passengers could not be identified from soft-tissue examination alone.
 Forensic anthropologists from the NFI performed skeletal surveys on fragmentary material, determining sex, age, and size indicators to constrain the pool of possible matches for DNA comparison.
 The petrous bone was again the preferred DNA sampling site for thermally-altered and fragmented material, and the NFI's internal protocol, developed partly on the basis of Srebrenica and TTVI experience, specified petrous sampling as the first-choice site for any fragment less than a specified mass.

-The final identification of all 298 victims was announced by the Dutch Safety Board in 2020, six years after the crash.
+The identification of all 298 victims was completed by the Dutch National Police National Forensic Investigation Team (LFTO) over six years following the crash.
 The scale of the operation, the multi-national coordination, the hostile access environment, and the high fragmentation index made MH17 the most complex European mass-disaster DVI since the 2004 tsunami, and the lessons from it have been incorporated into the Netherlands' national DVI planning and into INTERPOL's updated DVI Guide.

 By contrast, MH370, the Malaysia Airlines Boeing 777 that disappeared over the southern Indian Ocean on 8 March 2014, produced no body identifications as of 2024.
 The aircraft has not been located, and only small debris fragments, mostly structural composites and flaperon components, have been recovered from Indian Ocean beaches.
 The absence of recoverable human remains means that the osteological contribution to MH370 has been nil; the forensic anthropology of MH370 is a null result, which is itself significant documentation of a case where the absence of remains is the finding.